aelse/open5e/source/Spellcasting/schools-of-magic.rst

 teleport to another location.
 Some conjurations create objects or effects out of nothing.

-**Divination** spells reveal information, whether in the form of secrets long forgotten, glimpses of the future, the locations of hidden things, the truth behind illusions, or visions of distant people or places.
+*:ref:`srd:divination`* spells reveal information, whether in the form of secrets long forgotten, glimpses of the future, the locations of hidden things, the truth behind illusions, or visions of distant people or places.